timelapseplus/VIEW-documentation/source/includes/_cameras.md

 The Sony A7RII needs longer intervals due to the large file size if using USB.
 8 seconds should be good -- shorter might be possible.
 Other Sony cameras seem to do ok at 4-5 seconds for a minimum interval.

-### 3rd generation Sony Alphas
+### 3rd and 4th generation Sony Alphas

-This includes the A7rIII, A9 and A7III.
+This includes the A7rIV (4th gen), A7rIII, A9 and A7III.
 On these cameras, USB is the recommend connection method over wifi.

 It is possible to save the RAW images to the camera to improve interval times.
 These cameras now also support focus ramping with the VIEW as well.

-Setup the following on the camera:
+Setup the following on the camera (3rd gen):

 1. RAW + smallest JPEG possible
 2. USB Mode set to 'PC Remote'